 Two-factor authentication requires users to commit to storing a secret code indefinitely.
 Popular apps lack tools to back up and data transfer those secrets.

 Plan for the day your password manager stops working.
+Even if it’s a cloud service!
 Backing up your password manager is harder that it sounds.